logicminds/shmock/README.md

 * The goal of the Smockfile is to easily sync changes from upstream fixtures.
 The smock binary will download new changes
 * Returned data of rendered fixture should fail gracefully and return smock fixture failed to render

+* Stub system calls using bash_prompt and setting path to include shims The PROMPT_COMMAND will execute the main binary that then creates a shim specifically for the system call.
+  We can then changes the PROMPT to show its a mocked response.

 ### Similar tools